Donate now

 The ‘Hohenzollern’ crypt

-With funding from the State of Berlin and the Federal Ministry of Culture and Media, the Hohenzollern Crypt and Berlin Cathedral will be made accessible without barriers and the burial site will be transformed into a dignified place of rest for the dead.
-In addition, the Hohenzollern Crypt, funded by the Conelsen Cultural Foundation, will in future have its own information area in which an interactive crypt model will provide detailed information about the Hohenzollern burial site and the coffin installation.
+With funding from the State of Berlin and the Federal Ministry of Culture and Media, the Hohenzollern crypt and Berlin Cathedral itself have now been made accessible to all, and the burial site has been redesigned as a dignified resting place for the dead.
+In addition, with funding from the Cornelsen Cultural Foundation, the burial site has been given its own educational area, where an interactive model of the crypt provides detailed information about the Hohenzollern burial site and the arrangement of the coffins.

-The Hohenzollern family crypt contained a total of 94 burials spanning from the end of the 16th century to the beginning of the 20th century, and documents 500 years of Brandenburg-Prussian grave culture with the stately sarcophagi and the burial monuments situated in the Sermon Church.
+The Hohenzollern crypt contains a total of 91 burials from the end of the 16th century to the beginning of the 20th century and, with the magnificent sarcophagi and tomb monuments in the Predigtkirche, documents five hundred years of Brandenburg-Prussian burial culture.

-All artistic epochs since the late Gothic period can be traced in the tombs and coffins made of stone, metal and wood, in an array of detail that stretches between the austere and the opulent.
+All artistic styles since the late Gothic period are reflected in the tombs and coffins made of stone, metal and wood, some of which are simple, others richly decorated.
+The wooden coffins covered with textiles such as velvet and brocade are particularly rare.

-The sarcophagus of Philipp Wilhelm.
-During the Second World War the Hohenzollern family crypt was also badly damaged by the collapse of the main dome and subsequent fire as a result of a bombing raid.
-Some of the coffins were almost completely destroyed.
+During the Second World War, the Hohenzollern crypt was also severely damaged by the collapse of the main dome, which was hit by bombs, and by fire.
+Some coffins were almost completely destroyed.

 XS